 Created in conjunction with the Baize Group, which owns the successful content and PR agencies Blackball Media and On Cue Communications, mikebrewermotoring.com aims to inform and entertain with stacks of petrolhead content.

-For those who want even more, the site also has an exclusive subscribers’ area where, from as little as £2.49 a month, visitors can gain access to premium content from Mr Wheeler Dealer himself, including exclusive weekly videos, advance access to Mike Brewer Motoring events and the chance to buy a half-price, signed copy of Mike’s Used Car Bible.
+For those who want even more, the site also has an exclusive subscribers’ area where, from as little as £2.49 a month, visitors can gain access to premium content from Mr Wheeler Dealer himself, including exclusive weekly videos, advance access to Mike Brewer Motoring events and the chance to buy a half-price, signed copy of Mike Brewer’s Ultimate Guide To Used Cars.

 Oh, and you also get a mikebrewermotoring.com coffee mug!